hotaanubhab/QUILL/README.md

 <br>
 <hr>
 <h3>Overview</h3><br>
-Quill is a brand by SCAN hospitality.
+Quill is a brand by SCAN Hospitality.
 This is the website for Quill Residence, Candolim, Goa.
 The website has a responsive design and has a functional inquiry form equipped with a mailer.
 <hr>
 <h3>Built with</h3><br>